-Figure 6 presents the welfare effects of climate change under the RCP 8.5 scenario (HadGEM2-ES) on workers in agricultural sector.
-Figure 6a shows the welfare effects of climate change under RCP 8.5, relative to an economy without climate change shocks, using a benchmark model that incorporates labor mobility.
-The global aggregate welfare effects of climate change on agricultural workers is around 0.01%, calculated by weighting the agricultural workers across countries in year 2020.
-While this aggregate figure might suggest limited overall harm to agricultural workers globally, substantial spatial heterogeneity exists across countries, ranging from -1.23% to +3.85%.
-Australia (-1.23%), Cambodia (-1.14%), and countries in northern Africa (-1.01%), canada (+2.16%), and Russia (+1.95%) see welfare gains from climate change.
-The welfare effects for workers in the non-agricultural sector are relatively small compared to those in the agricultural sector, as the share of agricultural consumption in income is low in most countries (see Figure E.1 in the Appendix).
+Figure 6 presents the welfare effects of climate change under the RCP 8.5 scenario on workers in the agricultural sector.
+Specifically, Figure 6a shows the welfare effects of climate change on an economy under RCP 8.5, relative to an economy without climate change shocks, using a benchmark model that incorporates labor mobility.
+The global aggregate welfare effect of climate change on agricultural workers is around 0.01%, calculated by weighting the agricultural worker populations across countries in the year 2020.
+While this aggregate figure might suggest limited damage from climate change to agricultural workers globally, there is substantial spatial heterogeneity across countries, with effects ranging from -1.23% to +3.85%.
+Australia (-1.23%), Cambodia (-1.14%), and countries in northern Africa (-1.01%) experience the most significant welfare losses, whereas Mongolia (+3.85%), Norway (+3.10%), Canada (+2.16%), and Russia (+1.95%) see welfare gains from climate change.
+The welfare effects for workers in the non-agricultural sector are relatively small compared to those in the agricultural sector, as agricultural consumption accounts for a small fraction of income in most countries (see Figure E.1 in the Appendix).

 The evolving comparative advantage in crop production over time is reflected in the transition of land share allocated for different crops, as depicted for major countries in Figure 7-9.
 Notable shifts in land share are projected in some countries: In North America, the United States is expected to increase its share dedicated to wheat, while reducing the land share for maize and soybeans.
-In South America, both Brazil and Argentina are projected to allocate less land to soybeans, which currently occupies the largest land share, while the land share devoted to maize expands over time.
+In South America, both Brazil and Argentina are projected to allocate less land to soybeans, which currently occupy the largest land share, while the land share devoted to maize expands over time.
 Despite these adjustments, most countries in South America are projected to experience reduced welfare due to climate change.
 In Europe, Ukraine, a major agricultural producer, is expected to steadily increase its land share in wheat, reflecting a growing comparative advantage in wheat production.
 In Asia and Oceania, a notable case is Australia, where land allocation remains relatively stable, with over 90% of land dedicated to a single crop, wheat.
-This high degree of specialization, coupled with declining wheat yields and limited multicropping capacity, suggests that Australia's agricultural production may face the most severe negative welfare effects, with limited room of adaptation under the baseline scenario.
+This high degree of specialization, coupled with declining wheat yields and limited multicropping capacity, suggests that Australia's agricultural production may face the most severe negative welfare effects, with limited room for adaptation under the baseline RCP8.5 scenario.
 High specialization in a single crop does not always lead to negative welfare outcomes.
 For instance, Mongolia, which also dedicates over 90% of its land to wheat, is expected to experience the greatest welfare gains among the countries studied.